keboola/connection-docs/storage/configurations/index.md

 Compare two consecutive versions and see the modifications as a [diff](https://en.wikipedia.org/wiki/Data_comparison) of the raw [JSON](https://en.wikipedia.org/wiki/JSON) configuration.
 Each component automatically generates a description of the change, so the following version represents a change in the *level/level* sheet in the Google Drive extractor configuration:

-Compare two consecutive versions and see the modifications as a [diff](https://en.wikipedia.org/wiki/Data_comparison) of the raw [JSON](https://en.wikipedia.org/wiki/JSON) configuration.
-Each component automatically generates a description of the change, so the following version represents a change in the *level/level* sheet in the Google drive configuration:

 {: .image-popup}
 ![Screenshot -- Compare Start](/storage/configurations/compare-1.png)